Skip to main content

 Using Indicator Events in Conditions

-Indicator events are derived signals configured in your strategy's context — such as detecting when one indicator crosses above another, or when a value is trending in a particular direction.
+Indicator events are derived signals configured in your strategy — such as detecting when one indicator crosses above another, or when a value is trending in a particular direction.

 When you select Indicator Events as an operand source, you pick from your defined indicator events and the comparison becomes boolean — checking whether the signal is true or false.
 For example: